 Before the first class, you will submit the premise for your novel to the instructor.
 Instructions will be emailed on the general idea and formula for a premise.
 Student premises will be discussed and refined during the first class.

-Instructor: Teri Smith has a master of arts degree in English and has published a comedy romantic mystery, Affection for Crime.
+Instructor: Author of the comedy romantic mystery, Affection for Crime, Teri Smith has a master of arts degree in English.
 She taught English at the high school, community college, and university levels until she turned to the dark side of school administration.
 With retirement, she returned to her first love of writing.